JobKeeper Business Stimulus Australia

 Please ensure all information you obtain is verified back to an original source (which is not social media, regular media or even us 🙂 ).

-* THIS PAGE IS BEING UPDATED AS THINGS EVOLVE – LAST UPDATED 25 May 2020*
+* THIS PAGE IS NO LONGER BEING UPDATED.
+LAST UPDATED 23 Aug 2020*

 JobKeeper – integrity test lodgment dates

 Sanity initially prevailed and the documentation was updated.
 The ATO removed the requirement to declare you had lodged either your 2018-19 tax return or your GST activity statement by 12 March 2020, and replaced with a more workable: